-An engineering university founded in 1829, RIT is famous for the early establishment of IT departments in the United States (1991).In the CG / IT field, it boasts the top track record in the US College ranking.It became a sister school of Kyoto Computer Gakuin in 1996.
+An engineering university founded in 1829, RIT is famous for the early establishment of IT departments in the United States (1991).One of the top-ranked institutes in the U.S. in the fields of computer graphics, games, and IT.It became a sister school of Kyoto Computer Gakuin in 1996.

 Information Processing Society Certified first Distributed Computer Museum in Japan

 Kyoto Computer Gakuin (KCG), a group school of The Kyoto College of Graduate Studies for Informatics, is preparing for the realization of Japan's first “computer museum”.
 On Kyoto Ekimae Campus, “Information Technology Legacy” certified devices are displayed in the hall and coexist with the space for education.

 Kyoto Computer Gakuin (KCG), the first computer education institution in Japan, has preserved computers and other equipment used for education, training, and research over the 59 years since its founding.
 And now, we are preparing for the realization of the "Computer Museum".
 In 2009, the KCG "KCG Museum" collection was recognized by the Information Processing Society of Japan (now a general incorporated association) as the nation's first "distributed computer museum" due to having “many of the country's most valuable equipment".
 “TOSBAC-3400” and “OKITAC-4300C System” received the first certification as “Information Technology Heritage”.
 In 2011, “NEAC-2206” became “information processing technology heritage”, and a letter of appreciation was presented to our President, Professor Yasuko Hasegawa by the association.
 "NEAC System 100" in 2012, "MZ-80K" in 2013, "PDP8 / I" in 2015, and "TOSBAC-1100D" in 2016 are "Information Technology Legacy" was certified.